Kleene-Star/KleeneStar.Core/doc/kleenestar.form.md

 The "Add Form" and "Edit Form" modals in the **KleeneStar** web application provide the central interface for creating and maintaining forms within a selected class.
 They offer a structured and user-friendly UI focused on managing form-specific properties.

 When creating a new form, basic metadata is defined first, including the form name and a description.
 Placeholders and help texts can be added to support consistent, context-sensitive interaction.
-The form’s content structure—i.e., the arrangement of fields and layout groups—is maintained separately via the `FormManager`.
+The form’s content structure (i.e., the arrangement of fields and layout groups) is maintained separately via the `FormManager`.

 When editing an existing form, all properties are prefilled and can be adjusted.
 Changes are saved via the "Save" button, "Cancel" discards modifications.